 Xavier Joy — the oldest son — had been a student, home for the summer from Morehouse College in Atlanta.
 Last June, he was shot and killed just blocks from his home in Hyde Park.
 His family believes he was murdered for his cell phone.
 Xavier had been the one with political ambition, his friends and family said.
 He had seen a flawed world and decided it was worth fighting for, volunteering across the South and West Side for years.
 Then he died.

-“We went from one minute talking about the future, planning for the the future, in the blink of an eye, the most vital sacred part of you is taken from you,” Joy says.
+“We went from one minute talking about the future, planning for the the future, in the blink of an eye, the most vital, sacred part of you is taken,” Joy says.

 After June 8, 2017, Joy got on the phone and talked.
 He reached out to others he knew had also found themselves with a sudden, irreparable loss, including Kennedy, whose father was assassinated on June 6, 1968, during the presidential campaign.